beta-europe/macedonia.beta-europe.org/_pages/home.md

     alt: "Conference Chairs of Model EU Strasbourg 2017"
     excerpt:
     |
-      To pursue these goals, BETA organizes simulations of the European legislative procedure called “Model European Union (MEU)” and supports other associations with the organization of such conferences.
-Over the years, BETA has acquired a large and consistently increasing network of partner organizations that organize MEU conferences in various countries.
+      To pursue these goals, BETA organises simulations of the European legislative procedure called “Model European Union (MEU)” and supports other associations with the organisation of such conferences.
+Over the years, BETA has acquired a large and consistently increasing network of partner organisations that organise MEU conferences in various countries.
     url: "/calendar/"
     btn_label: "Conference Calendar"
     btn_class: "btn--primary"